Download PDF Fact Sheet

 - Decorative fountains

 People can be exposed inside or outside of buildings.
-Home and car air conditioners do not use water to cool the air, so they are not a risk for Legionella growth.
+Home and car air conditioners do not use water to cool the air, so they do not pose a risk for Legionella growth.

 How long is a person contagious?